angular-esx/universal/README.md

 # Angular 2 Universal Starter

-A minimal Angular 2 starter for Universal JavaScript using TypeScript and Webpack
+A minimal Angular 2 starter for Universal JavaScript using ES and Webpack

-> If you're looking for the repo from the AngularConnect talk look in the [angular-connect branch](https://github.com/angular/universal-starter/tree/angular-connect)
-If you're looking for a SystemJS version of the repo look in the [systemjs branch](https://github.com/angular/universal-starter/tree/systemjs)

 ## Installation

-* `npm install --global typescript typings ts-node gulp webpack nodemon`
 * `npm install`

 ## Serve